Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

 ## Learning Objectives

 - What Cucumber is, and why it's beneficial
-- How to create a Gradle project from cmd
+- How to create a Gradle project from the command line
 - How to perform automated testing using Cucumber with Gradle

 ## Prerequisite Skills